PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 The database schema is already defined in `prisma/schema.prisma`.

-First, you must modify `src/schema/schema.graphql` to implement two new types :
+First, you must modify `src/schema/schema.graphql` to implement two new types:
   - `Category` that has the same fields as model `Category` in `schema.prisma`.
   - `Product` that has the same fields as model `Product` in `schema.prisma`.

-Then, create resolvers that can read of `Category` and `Product` :
+Then, create resolvers that can read of `Category` and `Product`:
  - a query `categories` that return all categories
  - a query `category` takes an `id` as parameter and returns the category.
  - a query `products` that return all products